COVID-19 vaccine update: Who are the frontrunners? | DW | 21.10.2020

 BNT162b2 is a messenger RNA (mRNA) vaccine from American-German duo Pfizer and BioNTech.
 It's currently in Phase 3 trials with 44,000 volunteers in multiple areas around the world with high rates of coronavirus transmission.
 Preliminary testing in the first two phases showed the vaccine produces antibodies and T-cell responses specific to the SARS-CoV-2 protein.
 Developers say they could know by the end of October if the vaccine works or not and have enough data to determine its safety by the end of November.
 No mRNA vaccine has ever been approved for an infectious disease — but proponents say it could be easier to produce than traditional vaccines.

 Another mRNA vaccine in the works, the mRNA-1273 from US-based Moderna, entered its third phase with 30,000 people in late July.
 Initial results from Phase 1 showed both young and elderly volunteers produced coronavirus antibodies and reactions from T-cells.
 In the trial, half of the volunteers receive a vaccine, while the other half get a placebo.
-Developers will be able to do a first analysis of the vaccine’s efficacy when 53 people in the entire volunteer group get symptomatic COVID19 — the vaccine’s efficacy depends on whether there are significantly fewer vaccinated people than unvaccinated among the 53 cases.
+Developers will be able to do a first analysis when 53 people in the entire volunteer group get symptomatic COVID19 — the efficacy of the vaccine depends on whether there are significantly fewer vaccinated people than unvaccinated among the 53 cases.

 Two of the most favored vaccine candidates — from AstraZeneca and Johnson & Johnson — have been paused while their developers investigate adverse reactions among participants.